ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 ## Cut the brake hoses

 When cutting a brake hose it is essential to have all tools and materials available and prepared upfront.
-You don´t want to search for a tool while holding a cut-off brake hose filled up with mineral oil in your hand!
+You don't want to search for a tool while holding a cut-off brake hose filled up with mineral oil in your hand!
 The [<cite>Shimano Dealer Manual for Hydraulic Disc Brake R9250</cite>](https://si.shimano.com/#/en/iDM/RADBR10) explains how to cut and install the brake hoses.
 The Shimano Brake Hose Easy Joint system, which you will use when the calipers come pre-bled and with the hose installed, is a breeze to set up.
 Because of the Easy Joint system you probably do not need to bleed the brakes after your brake hoses are installed.

 ### Tools